Skip to main content

 Based on OraVisa’s experience assisting Nigerian passport holders in Dubai with Thailand visa applications, the following are the most frequent issues that cause delays or complications — and practical advice to avoid each one.

 1. 1Assuming visa on arrival or visa exemption is available — Some Nigerian travellers see information online about Thailand’s visa exemption and eVOA and assume it applies to them.
 It does not.
-Nigerian passport holders must obtain a tourist visa from the Royal Thai Embassy before travelling.
+Nigerian passport holders must obtain a tourist e-Visa online via the official Thai e-Visa portal (thaievisa.go.th) before travelling.
 Arriving in Thailand without a pre-approved visa will result in being denied boarding or turned away at immigration.

 2. 2Insufficient bank balance or irregular deposit patterns — Your bank statement should show consistent monthly salary credits over three months and a healthy closing balance.
 OraVisa recommends a minimum of AED 7,000 to AED 10,000 as a closing balance.
 Avoid making large one-off deposits or unexplained transfers shortly before applying, as this raises red flags with embassy officers.